BrianErikson/AI-Lab/youtube-transcript-service/README.md

 # YouTube Transcript Service

 Small Node.js service that transcribes audio using [Whisper](https://github.com/openai/whisper).
 It can download audio from a YouTube URL or transcribe an uploaded audio file.
+Transcriptions include basic video metadata at the top.

 ## Quick start